128technology/docs/docs/intro_downloading_iso.md

 - `*.iso` - This file is used for installing/staging bare metal platforms.
 - `*.qcow` - This file is used for virtual environments such as KVM.
 :::note
 Operation of SSR qcow2 without cloud-init is not supported at this time.
-Please read [Deployment Using QCOW2](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/install_qcow2_deployment/) for further details.
+Please see [Deployment Using QCOW2](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/install_qcow2_deployment/) for further details.
 :::
 - `*.tar` - This file is used by Mist for image-based upgrades, and is accessed directly by the system during the upgrade.
 User download is not necessary or advised.